sgmenon/abbreviations-slack-app/README.md

 firebase emulators:start --inspect-functions
 ```

-## 2. Viewing the app with the live Firestore db
+## 2. Viewing the website with the live Firestore db

 ```sh
 firebase serve